College of Education & Human Services

 Each year, WIU will provide professional development workshops in STEM teaching and learning for Noyce scholars and area teachers.
 These workshops are free and participants can earn up to 5 hours of PD credit while strengthening their content knowledge and gaining new ideas and activities for their math and science classrooms.
 For more information please contact NOYCE@wiu.edu.

-Join Our Upcoming STEM Workshop: Discrete Math and Probability Applications
+Join Our Upcoming STEM Workshop: TBA

 The Robert Noyce Teacher Scholarship Program, authorized under the National Science Foundation responds to the critical need for K-12 teachers of science, technology, engineering, and mathematics (STEM) by encouraging talented STEM students and professionals to pursue teaching careers in elementary and secondary schools.
 This material is based upon the work through the National Science Foundation under Award No. 2243323